kolergy/agent_bean/README.md

 It has a memory management system that can instantiate / dinstantiate models dependings on the needs of the task (it is still a bit rough and somtimes dose not dealocate all vram correctely)

-it is not yet able to interact with files

 Some of the code has been developped with the help of aider: https://github.com/paul-gauthier/aider (at the beginning while the code was less than 8k tokens)